Section 1: Installation and setup

 Step 6: Exporting a file to ASCII (text file)

-In order to use the data in other programs, e.g. Excel or MATLAB, the MT Manager allows to export the data to a csv file.
+In order to use the data in other programs for post-processing, e.g. Excel or MATLAB, the MT Manager allows to export the data to a csv file or a .kml file (GNSS/INS devices only).

-First select the data to be exported in the Tools - Preferences window.
+Click the Export icon ().
+A window will open, which allows you to choose the data you would like to export.
 When the exported data is not available, the field will be filled with the Empty Field option.
+Finally, click Export at the bottom of the window.

 Step 7: Explore the MT Software Suite

-In the program folder of Xsens, there are other programs such as the Magnetic Field Mapper for calibration to magnetic disturbances, libraries and example code for Windows, Linux and RTOSs.
-Everything is documented, accessible via the Documentation folder in the Xsens Program Files folder or via the Help Menu in MT Manager.
+In the installation folder of Xsens/MT Software Suite, there are other programs such as the Magnetic Field Mapper for magnetic calibration purposes, libraries and example code for Windows, Linux and RTOSs.
+Everything is documented, accessible via the Documentation folder in the Xsens Program Files folder or at https://www.xsens.com/xsens-mti-documentation